Who are we to argue with the words of the great American philosopher Ralph Waldo Emerson when it comes to dressing well?

-- While your shirt should rest flat against your skin, your pants should provide a little more room.
-But don’t go overboard and turn what’s a “comfortable” fit into “saggy.”
+- While your shirt should rest flat against your skin, your pants should provide a little more room, but don’t go overboard and turn a “comfortable” fit into “saggy.”

 2. Keep it Simple

-Here are some how-to-dress-like-a-man wardrobe essentials that will help you make the most (outfits) which what you have.
+Here are some how-to-dress-like-a-man wardrobe essentials that will help you make the most (outfits) with what you have.

 Grey V-Neck T-Shirt